milahu/alchi/readme.md

 note: only some git hosters also offer static webhosting

-you may find other mirrors by the initial commit 9c6e723296fc7d8534cd901de0f0dcfd4765ea3c of this repo. this is why i have the string `git9c6e723296fc7d8534cd901de0f0dcfd4765ea3c` in the repo description
+you may find other mirrors by searching for commit hashes of the [git log](#git-log)

 ### git log